alanpt/WatchPhone/README.md

 4. **Long Battery Life**: As long as possible

 ## Complete Independence**
 There are non-brand watches that just require a sim card, but I have not tested those.
-The Galaxe Smart watch that has an eSim unfortunatly does need initial setting up on a smartphone.
-However that smartphone does not need to have a phone contract or sim in it.
-With my contract - the phone and data is cheaper off the watch then it is off the phone, as the Mobile Company assumes you are paying for a contract on your phone too.
-The sales reps were confused about why I would have only a contract on my watch.
+The Galaxy Smart watch that has an eSim unfortunatly does need initial setting up on a smartphone.

 :Note The Galaxy Watch does not let you hotspot from it.